 The Benefits of Combining Eight Mansions With Flying Stars

-I often see the Eight Mansions method as the foundation or ‘natal chart’ of the house, because your house layout and where it faces is not going to change.
-The Eight Mansions methods gives me an idea of the whether the family has a strong base, meaning, their background, their health and where they come from.
+I often see the Eight Mansions method as the foundation or ‘natal chart’ of the house because your house layout and where it faces will not change.
+The Eight Mansions method gives me an idea of whether the family has a strong base, meaning, their background, their health and where they come from.

 Tying back to what I mentioned above about the houses we’re fated for, seeing the layout of the house gives me an idea of the general trajectory of the house.
 For example, if a client purchases a house and gets me to audit it, and the Eight Mansions method reveals that the female of the house will have poor health, it is almost 100% certain that this will be reflected in her BaZi chart too.
 This is the reason why I said the Eight Mansions reveals the foundation.

-The Flying Stars method on the other hand, is like the Phases the house has to go through – it is like the Elemental Phases you see in your BaZi chart.
-Just like how one’s Elemental Phases unfold from your BaZi natal chart, the house goes through a similar process and unfolds from its foundation (Eight Mansions) and plays out according to the Flying Stars.
+The Flying Stars method, on the other hand, is like the Phases the house has to go through – it is like the Elemental Phases you see in your BaZi chart.
+Like how one’s Elemental Phases unfold from your BaZi natal chart, the house goes through a similar process, unfolds from its foundation (Eight Mansions), and plays out according to the Flying Stars.

 Let’s put things into perspective:

 - You can have a very weak foundation, but things progress very smoothly for you.
 In real life, it might manifest as someone having poor health or coming from an unprivileged background, but life tends to go very smoothly for this person.